open-way-learning/owl-handbook/Admin-HR/Professional Growth & Development__.md

 ### **PURPOSE**

-This document outlines OWL’s onboarding expectations and orientation practices, including initial HR requirements, training protocols, and the organizational context needed for new employees to succeed.
-It also describes how each position is tied to OWL’s mission and how thoughtful onboarding, grounded in recognized industry best practices, helps ensure team cohesion and clarity from day one.
+This document outlines OWL’s commitment to cultivating a culture of continuous learning, growth, and professional reflection.
+It describes how team members engage in individual development planning, feedback cycles, and annual growth conversations—while also having access to shared professional development resources.
+At OWL, professional growth is seen as both a personal responsibility and a collective opportunity to deepen our mission impact.

 ### **PROFESSIONAL DEVELOPMENT**